 Further, if your organization offers a health savings account (HSA) with a high deductible plan, you'll want to follow new safe harbor rules for telehealth and remote care services established by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").

 3. Educate Employees

-One area serving as a barrier to telehealth services is low utilization by employees.
-The Balance reports that 88 percent of telemedicine users were new users, whereas on 12 percent of users were regular users who substituted the virtual care for their doctors.
-As with other benefits, simply because your organization offers it doesn't mean that employees will use it.
+Although telehealth adoption is accelerating due to COVID-19, as with other benefits, simply because your organization offers telehealth doesn't mean that employees will use it — especially when the current situation passes.
 Organizations must educate their employees on the benefits of virtual medicine and encourage the proper use of the service.

 HR leaders have several hats they must wear.
-Providing a full spectrum of benefits while reducing — or maintaining — costs is just one.
-Incorporating telehealth into that spectrum is one way to achieve providing access to care while reducing, or maintaining, health care costs.
+Providing a spectrum of benefits while reducing — or maintaining — costs is just one.
+Incorporating telehealth into that spectrum is one way to provide access to care while managing costs.
 However, the key to this is educating and encouraging employees to participate and properly utilize these services.
 If employees do, organizations may see happier, healthier and more productive employees.

 Learn about group health insurance options from Automatic Data Processing Insurance Agency, Inc.

 Subscribe to SPARK updatesSign up